Mathematics reading list

 - The booklet by Stephen Siklos is particularly useful.
 You might also benefit by looking at some of the other resources on his website, including the past papers.

 - The NRICH website has excellent resources.
-See in particular information about 'rich' tasks, the STEP advice, and the prepare for university section.
+See in particular

 - The Further Mathematics Network can offer support for both AEA and STEP preparation.
+See online courses.

 Further preparation for the course

 The three documents below are updated each year in late July.
 You will find the date at the bottom of the coversheet.